 Thodoros right on the sea, owned by former professional soccer star Thodoros.
 In February the tavernas had been swathed in plastic to keep the cold wind out but now they are all open to the sea and people are swimming on the small town beach.
 I drive to Eretria, a town rich in history and archaeology, but there is no time to experience any of it because the ferry to the mainland is getting ready to leave.
 I drive on and sat in the lounge watching the mainland get closer.
 Eretria would

 be a pretty decent place to live, especially if you need to be in Athens for work a few days

 a week.
 There are lots of fish tavernas a few open in the winter, and the ferry only takes 20 minutes to the mainland and from there you can drive into the center in about an hour.
 My friend Katya practically commutes to her apartment in Kolonaki from her house in Eretria.
 The two western looking ferries (most small Greek ferries look like D-Day landing craft) sail back and forth every half an hour.
 These ferries are easy to get on and off because they don't have a front or back.
 Front is whatever direction they

 drive on and then drive off in the same direction, practically stress-free.

-See also my Guide to Evia
+See also Matt's Guide to Evia

 Directly across from Eretria is the town of Oropos on the mainland.
 Oropos is another coastal resort town full of holiday houses, apartments and hotels and of course it has a year round population too.
 It is popular with Eastern European tourists and unless you are Greek or Greek-American you have probably never heard of it.
-The town is similar
+The town

 to many of the others on the coast with shops, restaurants, fast-food and has the appearance of an Athenian suburb rather than what people would call a 'resort'.
 It is